103 years of history...

 Part of the early school’s amenities, spartan as they were, included stables used by students arriving on horseback from nearby farms.
 The outpost nature of the school, and the fact it was one of only six suburban high schools, saw a significant proportion of students travelling long distances, spending well over an hour by bus or train, many coming from Gippsland.
 They also came from the Ferntree Gully and Scoresby districts, and from Oakleigh and Murrumbeena, along the Melbourne rail line.

 The proud traditions of the school were forged early with the visionary leadership of the first Headmaster, Mr P. C. Langford.
 Langford came to Dandenong not long after experiencing the devastation and upheavals of the Great War, establishing a school that engendered both discipline and hope in a bright future for its pupils.
-The school's colours of dark blue, light blue and red were derived from those of his Regiment, the 4th Light Horse.
-He also chose the motto with care and it is one fit for any age: Faber Quisque Fortunae – Everyone is the Architect of their own Destiny.
+The school’s colours of dark blue, light blue and red were derived from those of his Regiment, the 4th Light Horse.

 A Personal Story: R. A. Reed